 When using the Karmin2 stereo camera by Nerian Vision Technologies, the camera is automatically configured with the recommended settings for stereo vision.
 However, the trigger settings need to be configured manually according to your trigger source.
-When connecting the camera to SceneScan's trigger port, please select Line 1 as trigger source for trigger signal 0, and Line 2 as source for trigger signal 1.
+When connecting the camera to SceneScan's trigger port, please select either Trigger 0 or Trigger 1, depending on your configured trigger source.
 The trigger polarity is rising edge.